g0d1-prog/VideoDownloader/README.md

 The solution that I got was, making a software myself to solve my problem, because, other websites or softwares with the purpose were with usage problems, and to solve this, I made myself, and, in this way I can solve the eventual problems if it appears

-## ⛓️ Dependencies / Limitations <a name = "limitations"></a>

-- The dependecies to use the software are: You have to connect to the internet to use it, and you has to access Youtube, only these!
-- There aren't any limitation in this project, you can use it as much as you want.

 ## 🚀 Future Scope <a name = "future_scope"></a>